To provide opportunities for self identifying women and nonbinary people of color to develop socially conscious art while forming sisterly bonds.

-Flawless Brown is an artist collective and sisterhood for self identifying women and nonbinary of color.
+Flawless Brown is an artist collective and sisterhood for self identifying women and nonbinary people of color.
 Our sisterhood exists as a network for women of color seeking hands-on experience and artistic collaborations within their fields while fostering a supportive and healthy environment where every voice is valued.
-There are currently five departments: Flawless Sisterhood, Flawless Stage (performing arts), Flawless Writes (writing and publishing), Flawed Comedy (comedy troupe), and Flawless Radio (radio show).
-There is also an online alumni chapter and an affiliate chapter in Los Angeles.
+There are currently five departments: Flawless Sisterhood, Flawless Stage (performing arts), Flawless Writes (writing and publishing), Flawed Comedy (comedy troupe), Flawless Pictures (film chapter), and Flawless Radio (radio show).

 FLAWLESS BROWN FOUNDED BY NYLA WISSA

 Flawless Brown was to started as theater troupe for women of color at Emerson College that was based on sisterhood.
 Wissa felt that women of color didn't have enough opportunities, especially in predominantly white spaces.
 The majority of plays put on at Emerson during this time did not offer any lead roles to people of color.
 One month after the initial meeting, the group had written a full piece and five of the seven original members put on their first show.

 FLAWLESS BROWN GROWS

 By the fall, Flawless Brown grew to thirteen members.
 Practicing in empty hallways and classrooms, the women began to build the first fall showcase, consisting of short scenes, individual and group spoken word pieces, and movement pieces.
 The fall showcase remains a staple in Flawless Brown's annual line up to this day.
 The fall showcase was held in Emerson College’s Multipurpose Room, which filled the room to capacity.